Chart Color Schemes

 Norman Park has seen population growth performance typically on par with national averages when looking at short and medium term trends

-As of Aug 2025, Norman Park's population is approximately 7,359, reflecting a growth of 502 people since the 2021 Census, which recorded a population of 6,857.
-This increase was inferred from the estimated resident population of 7,357 in June 2024 and an additional 9 validated new addresses since the Census date.
-The population density is around 3,270 persons per square kilometer, placing Norman Park in the upper quartile nationally according to AreaSearch's assessments.
-Since the census, Norman Park has seen a 7.3% growth, within 1.3 percentage points of the national average (8.6%).
-This growth was primarily driven by overseas migration, contributing approximately 56.6% of overall population gains during recent periods.
-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+Based on AreaSearch's analysis, Norman Park's population is around 7362 as of November 2025.
+This reflects an increase of 505 people (7.4%) since the 2021 Census, which reported a population of 6857 people.
+The change is inferred from the estimated resident population of 7357 from the ABS as of June 2024 and an additional 10 validated new addresses since the Census date.
+This level of population equates to a density ratio of 3272 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Norman Park's 7.4% growth since census positions it within 1.5 percentage points of the national average (8.9%), demonstrating competitive growth fundamentals.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 56.6% of overall population gains during recent periods.

-For areas not covered and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits, so proportional growth weightings from the ABS Greater Capital Region projections (released in 2023, based on 2022 data) are applied where utilized.
-Based on projected demographic shifts, lower quartile growth is anticipated for Australian statistical areas, with Norman Park expected to grow by 163 persons to 2041, representing a total increase of 2.2% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+Considering the projected demographic shifts, lower quartile growth of Australian statistical areas is anticipated, with the area expected to grow by 163 persons to 2041 based on the latest population numbers, with an increase of 2.1% in total over the 17 years.

 Frequently Asked Questions - Population